pikvm/ustreamer/README.md

 $ ./ustreamer \
     --format=uyvy \ # Device input format
     --encoder=omx \ # Hardware encoding with OpenMAX
-    --encoder-omx-use-ijg \ # Use the IJG quantization tables --dv-timings \ # Use DV-timings
+    --dv-timings \ # Use DV-timings
     --quality=20 \ # OpenMAX has a non-linear quality scale
     --drop-same-frames=30 # Save that traffic